Summary of the Beaver Wars in Colonial America

 By the late 1620s, beavers were nearly extinct in the Iroquois hunting grounds around the St. Lawrence River, so they looked to expand their territory into areas where beavers were abundant.
 The Iroquois wanted to have complete control of the trade with all Europeans throughout the region, including the French.

 Around 1628, Dutch traders provided the Iroquois with firearms, which gave them a significant advantage over the tribes that traded with the French.
-With the advantage, the Iroquois decided to expand their territory and take control of the hunting and trapping grounds of the Huron and other tribes.
+With this advantage, the Iroquois decided to expand their territory and take control of the hunting and trapping grounds of the Huron and other tribes.

 Over a period of roughly 75 years, the Iroquois waged war on the frontier.
 They carried out raids on tribes that traded with the French, and on French settlements on the frontier.
 The French retaliated with a military regiment that attacked Mohawk villages and burned their crops.
 Eventually, the French gave firearms to their tribal allies, which allowed them to fight back against the Iroquois on more even terms.
 The French also fortified many of their settlements to help protect against attacks, including Montreal.